Using Factory Droid with Claude Max & OpenAI Codex Subscriptions

 Start the proxy as before, then use /model in Factory Droid and choose claude-opus-4-6.

 CLIProxyAPI also supports OpenAI Codex subscriptions.
-Same proxy, same setup—it routes to the right provider based on the model name.
+The same proxy and setup routes to the right provider based on the model name.

 Authenticate with Codex: